Home - Book Preview

 Peter started listing them off, "We are installing sound insulation, and replacing the windows for not only energy efficiency but noise control.

-"All the plumbing, electrical, and H-Vac is getting updated.
+"All the plumbing, electrical and H-Vac is getting updated.
 I've got some very specific design details from the Architect on the general interior.
 Especially the Lobby.
-According to him, 'We will fully restore the Booz Arr charm of the building.'"
+According to him: 'We will fully restore the Booz Arr charm of the building.'"

 "I thought it was Art Deco," Grandpa said.

-"Beaux-Arts, Grandpa.
-It's a French classical modernism, and was big here in the US before the 1920's.
+"Beaux Arts, Grandpa.
+It's a French classical modernism and was big here in the US before the 1920s.
 Art Deco came around as it ended."

 "Aren't we doing Art Deco in the lobby?"
 Grandpa asked.

-"The late 1800's and early 1900's were the 'gilded age'. that's the Beaux-Arts era.
+"The late 1800's and early 1900's were the 'gilded age'.
+That's the Beaux Arts era.
 It is similar to Art Deco.
 Your Architect is a fanatic about both styles, so we'll see what he does.
 Even if he does a mix of the two, it'll be beautiful and awesome," I said.

-Peter gave me a look, and Grandpa hurriedly asked, "Whats the time frame on the renovations."
+Peter gave me a look, and Grandpa hurriedly asked, "What's the time frame on the renovations?"

-"Kitchens, and the pool will come next, then the restaurants, and all the while we will move up, renovating the rooms.
+"Kitchens, and the pool will come next, then the restaurants, and all the while we will move up, renovating the hotel rooms.

 "It'll take a year to have a hundred rooms ready, and maybe another year for the rest of the building."